paulscherrerinstitute/wica-http/EPICS_TESTS.md

 1. It is quick and easy to create a huge number of channels (eg a million in ~2 seconds).

-1. Synchronously connecting channels seems to be quite slow.
+1. Synchronously connecting channels seems to be "quite slow".
 With the resources on my machine the connection time was around 10ms/channel.
-So to connect eg 10,000 channels would around 100 seconds.
+So to connect eg 10,000 channels would take around 100 seconds.
 For bulk operations you probably wouldn't want to do that.

 1. Asynchronous channel connection is MUCH (eg 100x) faster.
 Connecting 10,000 channels takes less than a second.